udaridissanayake8/Fruitify-Image-Classifier/README.md

 ## 📋 Overview

-**Fruitify** is a deep learning-based image classification system developed for COM 3303 - Artificial Intelligence mini project.
+**Fruitify** is a deep learning-based image classification system developed.
 The system uses Convolutional Neural Networks (CNNs) to automatically identify and classify different types of fruits from digital images.

 ## 🎯 Project Objectives